-Dying for a drink isn’t a pleasant way for anyone to be forced to spend Christmas, but it is the fate chosen by his British NHS doctors, his wife, and the British judiciary, for one unfortunate Polish fellow, despite the objections of the Polish government and his Polish mother and two sisters.
+Dying for a drink isn’t a pleasant way for anyone to be forced to spend Christmas, but it is the fate chosen by his British NHS doctors, his wife, and the British judiciary, for one unfortunate Polish fellow, despite the objections of the Polish government and his Polish mother and two Polish sisters.
 This patient has been prescribed death by thirst.
-The slow taking of his life began yesterday, a Christmas present for him which he might well have said was unwanted, if only he had been asked.
+The slow taking of his life began yesterday, Continue reading

 “Mummy-eee … it said on the news that Boris Johnson had acted unlawfully.
 Does that mean he’s a crook and will have to go to prison?”